gavlock/gavlock.github.io/_drafts/2020-04-07-lambda-on-lisp-0-introduction.md

 permalink: /blog/lambda-on-lisp/0-introduction
 title: Exploring the lambda calculus using Common Lisp
 tags: [lambda-calculus, lisp]
-excerpt: A Lisper's commentary on the "Fundamentals of Lambda Calculus & Functional Programming in Javascript".
+teaser: "A Lisper's commentary on the &ldquo;Fundamentals of Lambda Calculus & Functional Programming in Javascript&rdquo;."
+stub: "In this series we'll explore the lambda calculus and implement a lambda calculus syntax *on* Common Lisp.
+Our emphasis will be on the lambda calculus, with just enough Lisp to give us an environment to play in."
-image: Lambda xxx.svg
+image: lambda-on-lisp.svg
 ---

 ## Overview {#overview}

-In this series of articles we'll explore the lambda calculus and implement a lambda calculus syntax *on* Common Lisp.
+In this series we'll explore the lambda calculus and implement a lambda calculus syntax *on* Common Lisp.
 Our emphasis will be on the lambda calculus, with just enough Lisp to give us an environment to play in.

 I said *on*, rather than *in*, Common Lisp because I would like to start with a thin-as-possible abstraction layer that transforms lambda